We all have our funny, ridiculous, silly, or inspiring story on how we started out. I would be sharing my story on how I started out to code.

 In my penultimate year in secondary school.
 We were introduced to programming.
-Everything seemed abstract, lots of theory theory theory.
-I being desperate to know especially seeing the benefits of programming and the dawn of an automated era being rampant on the internet, I became eager to know.
+Everything seemed abstract, with lots of theory theory theory.
+I was desperate to know especially seeing the benefits of programming and the dawn of an automated era being rampant on the internet, I became eager to know.

-We wrote a couple number of codes in our books.
-For instance, we wrote code for simple things like calculating the area of a square and other simple mathematical related codes.
+We wrote a couple of codes in our books.
+For instance, we wrote code for simple things like calculating the area of a square and other simple mathematical-related codes.
 We converted some concepts including arrays. but they were all abstract to me.